bamcis-io/multi-az-observability/API.md

 ### OutlierDetectionAlgorithm <a name="OutlierDetectionAlgorithm" id="multi-az-observability.OutlierDetectionAlgorithm"></a>

-Available algorithms for performing outlier detection, currently only STATIC is supported.
+Available algorithms for performing outlier detection.

 #### Members <a name="Members" id="Members"></a>